-Migraine is a common cause of undiagnosed headache in children.
-Studies suggest that around 60% of children aged between 7 and 15 experience headache.
-Around 1-2% of 7-year-olds and 2.5% of 9-year-olds have migraine; more than 5% of 15-year-olds are affected1.
-Migraine affects boys and girls equally until puberty, after which migraine is more prevalent in girls2,3.
-Severe pain and vomiting mean that children often have to remain at home during attacks and are unable to participate in normal daily activities.
-If such attacks are frequent, migraine can have a significant detrimental effect on schooling3.
+Migraine affects boys and girls equally until puberty, after which migraine is more prevalent in girls (1,2).
+Severe pain and vomiting which are not treated effectively can mean that children often have to remain at home during attacks and are unable to participate in normal daily activities.

 Migraine in children differs from migraine in adults in several ways:

-ā Headache typically affects the whole head, rather than one side
+ā Headache typically affects the forehead and temple areas or the whole head, rather than one side

 ā Headache may be only a minor symptom and may be absent

-ā Attacks are shorter, sometimes lasting less than an hour
+ā Attacks are often shorter, sometimes lasting less than an hour

 When should I take my child to the doctor?